johannesugb/origin_of_cg_base/README.md

 # _CG-Base_ Rendering Framework

-_CG-Base_ is a modern C++ rendering framework, abstracting several rendering APIs without sacrificing on understandability and offering some nifty features to get you into gears rather quickly.
+_CG-Base_ is a modern C++ rendering framework, abstracting several rendering APIs without sacrificing on understandability and offering some nifty features to get you into gears quickly.

 _CG-Base_'s core principles are:
 * Accelerate low-level graphics development,
-* don't be a black-box but rather crystal-clear in expressing what's going on under the hood,
+* don't be a black-box but instead be crystal-clear in expressing what's going on under the hood,
 * abstract different rendering APIs,
 * but still be helpful in learning and mastering one specific rendering API,
-* be a modern framework that is fun to use.
+* be a modern framework that is fun and easy to use.

 Support for the following rendering APIs is currently in development:
 * OpenGL 4.6